Singapore life = game of numbers?!?!

 - PSLE scores, before transition to secondary school.

-- Grades, grades, and grades again in secondary school, plus CCA points.
-The latter conceptually designed to provide a more rounded education, but quantified by numbers.
+- Grades, grades, and grades again in secondary school.
+Plus CCA points.
+The latter conceptually designed to provide a more rounded education, supposedly, but quantified by numbers.

 - O-Level, A-Level aggregates.
 SATs scores.
 Etc.

-- Napfa test.
-The fitness assessment in preparation for compulsory military service.
-I.E. How fast you can run.
+- Napfa test i.e. that fitness assessment in preparation for compulsory military service.
+It’s all about how fast you can run.
 How many chin-ups you can do.
+How many sit-ups you can tolerate.
 All measured using numbers.

 - National Service.
 Military conscription.
 Countdown to end of service from day 1.
 Count … down … A fresh set of numerical targets to worry about too.
 Range score.
 IPPT (fitness test) scores.
 Etc.

 - Entry into the workforce.
 Starting pay.
 Length of probation.
-What is your alma mater’s ranking and what effect that has on your pay.
+Your alma mater’s ranking and the effect that has on your pay.
 I.E., the impact of a number on a larger number.

-- Goddamn it!
+- Nabei!
 Reservist call-up leh!
 Countdown again!
-I still got six high-key left!
+I still gotch six high-key left!

-- Quotas, quotas, and quotas for those in sales and marketing.
+- Quotas, quotas, and quotas for those working in sales and marketing positions.

 - KPIs, KPIs, and KPIs for the majority of the rest.